OCR PDF

 What scan resolution gives the best OCR results?

-A scan resolution of at least 300 DPI produces good OCR results for typical printed text.
-Below 200 DPI, character recognition accuracy drops noticeably, especially for smaller font sizes.
-If you are scanning documents specifically for OCR, set your scanner to 300–400 DPI for the best balance of quality and file size.
+A scan resolution of at least 300 DPI produces good results for typical printed text.
+Below 200 DPI, accuracy drops noticeably, especially for smaller fonts.
+When scanning specifically for OCR, use 300–400 DPI for the best balance of quality and file size.

 Can I perform OCR on a multi-page scanned PDF?

 Yes.
 The tool processes every page sequentially and extracts text from all of them.
-The extracted text from all pages is combined into a single output, with clear page boundaries indicated.
-For very long documents, processing may take several minutes depending on your device speed.
+The extracted text from all pages is combined into a single output with clear page boundaries indicated.
+For long documents, processing may take several minutes on slower devices.

-Does the tool work for PDFs in non-Latin scripts like Arabic or Japanese?
+Does the tool work for non-Latin scripts like Arabic or Japanese?

 Yes.
-Tesseract.js includes trained models for many non-Latin scripts including Arabic, Hebrew, Japanese, Chinese (Simplified and Traditional), Korean, Hindi, and others.
-Select the appropriate language from the dropdown before starting the recognition for best results.
+Tesseract.js includes trained models for Arabic, Hebrew, Japanese, Chinese (Simplified and Traditional), Korean, Hindi, Thai, and many other non-Latin scripts.
+Select the appropriate language from the dropdown before starting recognition for the best accuracy.

 Can I use OCR output in Microsoft Word or Google Docs?

-Absolutely.
-Once the text is extracted, you can copy it from the results display and paste it directly into any word processor.
-Alternatively, download it as a .txt file and import or open it in your editor of choice.
-Some light cleanup of formatting may be needed for complex layouts.
+Yes.
+Once extracted, copy the text from the results panel and paste directly into any word processor.
+Alternatively, download the .txt file and open or import it into your editor.
+Some light formatting cleanup may be needed for documents with complex multi-column layouts.